yash1314/medical_insurance_cost_prediciton/README.md

 # Medical Insurance Cost Prediction
-Medical Insurance Cost Prediction using Random Forest Regressor.
+Medical Insurance Cost Prediction using Gradient boost Regressor.

 # Dataset
 The dataset used can be downloaded here (Kaggle)